Updated April 10, 2026

-Artificial intelligence (AI) is computer technology that uses large amounts of data to mimic human intelligence to perform requested tasks.
-It can be used to draft documents, interpret data, and help make decisions.
+Artificial intelligence (AI) is technology that uses large amounts of data to mimic human intelligence to perform requested tasks influencing real or virtual environments.
+It can be used to draft documents, interpret data, make predictions or recommendations, and help make decisions.
 The emergence of AI technologies presents opportunities and challenges for almost every organization.
-Cities may be able to make gains in efficiency by using AI but need to be cautious about the potential pitfalls of exposing nonpublic data and entrusting important government functions to AI services.
+Cities may be able to make gains in efficiency by using AI but need to be considerate about the potential risks, including exposing nonpublic data to third parties, and entrusting important government functions to AI services.

 Cities must comply with the Data Practices Act when using AI